HighProton/Framework/src/ThreadUtil/README.md

-Used to help manager and create threads, with extra utilities stored inside.
+Used to help manage and create threads, with extra utilities stored inside.